 The following is the syntax to create a view in the SQL server.

-Views in SQL Server can be used to provide row and column level security.
+We can use the Views in SQL Server to provide row and column level security.
 We can allow users to access only the selected columns of the table instead of accessing the entire record in the table.

-What are the types of views in SQL?
+What are the types of views in SQL Server?

 - System Defined Views